Kalia Hoechstetter

 McGill University

-Kali is currently serving as the CIPSS Communications Coordinator (2024 - 2025).
+Kali currently serves as the CIPSS Communications Coordinator (2024–2025).